Models of Health

 Creating positive feedback loops.

-• The resulting models provide key insights into how a patient will respond to treatment.
+The resulting models provide key insights into how a patient will respond to treatment.
 Patients with more observed structural change and higher degree of scarring require much more aggressive therapy then those with less change.
+Over time, as more data is acquired, it is possible to even more effectively target therapy and predict outcome.

 Learn More